Imran says he’ll punish those who defame Pakistan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Prime Minister Imran Khan in his meeting with the ICC World Cup squad of Pakistan advised the cricketers to keep a distance from suspicious persons during the World Cup matches.
+LAHORE: Prime Minister Imran Khan in his meeting to ICC World Cup squad of Pakistan advised the cricketers to keep a distance from suspicious persons during World Cup matches.

-The internal story of the premier’s meeting surfaced on the media that says 1992 winning captain does not want a match fixing scandal during WC.
-He further warned the cricketers that he did not like corruption in any field, adding that the players are ambassadors of Pakistan and they must make their country proud, a private TV channel reported.
+The internal story of premier’s meeting surfaced on media that says 1992 winning captain does not want a match fixing scandal during WC.
+He further warned the cricketers that he did not like corruption in any field adding that the players are ambassadors of Pakistan and they must make their country proud, a private TV channel reported.

 PM Imran also warned to punish those who defamed Pakistan.
 He said cricketers must tell him if they had any problem.
 Go to the grounds with big heart and make nation happy, he added.